Mária Telkes: Solar-powered oven

 Telkes spent several years in industry.
 Initially, she was the director of solar energy at the Curtiss-Wright Company.
-Next, she worked on materials for use in extreme conditions, such as space, at Cryo-Therm (1961–1963).
-This work included helping to develop materials for use in the Apollo mission and Polaris missiles.
-Then, she worked as director of solar energy at Melpar, Inc. (1963–1969).
+Next, she worked on materials for use in extreme conditions, such as space, at Cryo-Therm (1961–1963) as Director of Research and Development (para.
+5).
+This work included helping to develop materials for use in the Apollo mission and Polaris missiles, specifically to help maintain constant temperatures for optimum missile functionality.
+From 1963–1969, she worked as director of solar energy at Melpar, Inc.